machinekit/mksocfpga/README.md

 4.b copy the folder boot_files from repo to work folder (contains valid out_put from quartus ... no need to run quartus makefile)

 4.c copy folder hm2reg_uio-module (from SW/MK/kernel-drivers) to work folder.

+4.d Note: you will neeed to copy the socfpga_defconfig into the (correct) arm/config folder overwriting the default one to enable uio-driver after the script has cloned the kernel repo on first run(with warnings). (needs patch fix...!)

 5. edit this script in your local mksocfpga repo folder: https://github.com/the-snowwhite/mksocfpga/blob/master/Scripts/SD-Image-Gen/mksocfpga-debian-jessie-sd-image-gen.sh#L333